ProgSoc/FuzzJudge/tfjm/README.md

 ## Competition Structure
 > For full examples, see [the sample competition](https://github.com/ProgSoc/FuzzJudge/tree/main/sample).

-All information for a competition including the problems is stored in a competition directory.
+All information for a competition including the problems is defined in a competition directory.
 A competition directory must contain a markdown document named `comp.md`.
-The following is an example of a `prob.md` file.
+The following is an example of a `comp.md` file.

 ```md
 ---toml